onlyhavecans/squirrels.wtf/content/uses/_index.md

 I like to run most of my own software on my self host server in a big Docker Compose stack

-- **Plex**: Being able to archive all my media and stream it from my own server was life changing, especially for my 400GB music collection.
-PlexAmp is 😻
-- **Bliss**: Managing my music through a web interface since Plex doesn't edit
+- **~~Plex~~**: Deprecated.
+I will miss PlexAmp, but they have been sharing all the signs things are not well in Startup Land.
+- **Navidrome**: The next evolution of my music collection, fiddly and needs good tagging, but it's very powerful.
+- **Jellyfin**: Not as simple and easy to use as Plex for most, but works extremely well once I discovered a few config tricks and the Infuse iOS/Mac client.
-- **Komga**: Hosting all of my Itch.io and Patreon books
+- **Komga**: Hosting all of my Itch.io, Patreon, & DrivethruRPG books
 - **Grocy**: Home maintenance & chore tracking
 - **FreshRSS**: I never gave up on RSS, this is a recent transition from NewsBlur.
 - **Readeck**: Really nice read it later article storage